itsluizamorim/garden/_pages/index.md

 These notes are mostly written for myself: they’re roughly my thinking environment.
 But I’m sharing them publicly as an experiment.
 If a note seems confusing or under-explained, it’s probably because I didn’t write it for you!

 📍 Seattle, WA (via 🇧🇷)

-⚠️ Opinions are my own
+⚠️ Opinions are my own.

 <style>
   .wrapper {